olliez-mods/speed/README.md

     If both people are on the same WiFi then wait for the games' name to appear on the right side of the screen press it, and your in

-    If your not on the same WiFi, or LAN isn't working then you'll need to use the hosting computers IP address, stick it in the white box to join.
+    If you're not on the same WiFi, or LAN isn't working then you'll need to use the hosting computers IP address, stick it in the white box and click join.

 To play: